gkyle/startrails/README.md

 If an input image contains an unwanted region (eg. a satellite crosses a portion of the sky, leaving a bright streak), the region can be "blacked out" by drawing a black rectangle over it.
 When we stack the images, some other images in the stack will have brighter pixels in that region that will be included in the final "stacked" image.
 This is a process that can be done manually before stacking with other star trail stacking tools.

-StarStack AI uses an object detection model to automatically identify streaks in the input images, then blacks out those streaks before composing the stack.
+StarTrails AI uses an object detection model to automatically identify streaks in the input images, then blacks out those streaks before composing the stack.

 ## Can I train my own model?
 Can I contribute?